You should wear a face covering when leaving the home and may be coming within 6 ft of others, even if you do not have symptoms.

 Commercial labs like Quest Diagnostics and LabCorp may be able to carry out COVID-19 testing in the future but you are not able to get tested at this point by going directly to those facilities.

-Not all Corona COVID-19 patients show the same symptoms, some could experience very mild symptoms during the incubation period.
+Not all COVID-19 patients show the same symptoms, some could experience very mild symptoms during the incubation period.
 Even during the onset (peak), people with compromised immune system and elders could feel sicker compared to young healthy adults.

 What to expect when getting tested for Coronavirus COVID-19?